taccarlo/my_website/README.md

 # WEBSITE

-Example of website built with REACT JS, FIREBASE and hosted in FIREBASE HOSTING.
+Website built with REACT JS, FIREBASE and hosted in FIREBASE HOSTING.

 ## Available Scripts